wsor4035/dev.luanti.org/content/for-engine-devs/_index.md

 # For Engine Devs

-This section contains all rules and guidelines that developers, contributors, and others working on the project should follow.
+This section contains all rules and guidelines that developers, contributors, and others working on the engine should follow.

 ## Core developers